-CCPSA (Boccia Canada) has appointed an Independent Safe Sport Officer who any person can contact to report or discuss incidents of abuse, harassment or discrimination of any kind.
+CCPSA (Boccia Canada) has appointed an Independent Third Party (ITP) Safe Sport Officer who any person can contact to report misconduct under CCPSA policies.

 CCPSA has contracted W&W Dispute Resolution Services for this role.
 They may be reached directly and independently through the email address [email protected].

-Only the Independent Safe Sport Officer has access to these email accounts.
+Only the Independent Safe Sport Officer has access to this email account.